 Evaluate Door Movement

-Once the doors have been removed take a few moments and clean the shelves and vacuum the floor that have been hidden.
-Remove unwanted clothes and organize the remaining clothes by season, color, or even size to give it an organized and clean look.
+Once the doors have been removed, take a few moments to clean the shelves and vacuum the floor that has been hidden.
+Remove unwanted clothes and organize the remaining clothes by season, color, or even size to give them an organized and clean look.

 Install Curtain Rod

 Extend the curtain rod to the desired length to fit between the frame.
 Remember to make it slightly longer than you need so there is tension to support the rod and keep it from falling out.

 Run the tension rod through the drapery panels, being careful to hang them right side up and both facing forward.
 Nothing is more frustrating than having to do this step twice.

 Once the curtains are on the rod, place the rod into place behind or in front of the track.
 This one is actually between the white trim board and the track.

 Let the curtains fall naturally to the floor to hide what is behind, or you may want to choose to frame out your handy work.
 These are simply tied up with green burlap ribbons in a simple square knot.